CBITS & Bounce Back

 Schools are increasingly viewed as a critical setting for the delivery of health and behavioral health services.
 In fact, the majority of children with emotional or behavioral health needs do not receive services; among those who do, approximately 75% receive services through their schools.
 The linkages between trauma exposure, physical health, behavioral health and academic functioning underscore the importance of integrating trauma-informed care within educational settings.

 - Children exposed to violence, for example, exhibit lower reading achievement, higher rates of school absence, lower grade point averages, lower graduation rates and are suspended from school more than twice as often as other students.

 - Youth with histories of trauma can have difficulties regulating emotions and behavior and can be impulsive or disruptive in school settings when experiencing reminders of past trauma.

 Expansion in Connecticut:

-CHDI is working with DCF, CBITS trainers, and local provider agencies, school systems, and school-based health centers to disseminate CBITS across Connecticut.
-Training began in 2015.
-By 2017 it is anticipated that up to 60 school-based clinicians will be trained to deliver the CBITS model.
-School districts now offering CBITS in select schools include:
+CHDI is working with DCF, CBITS and Bounce Back trainers, and local provider agencies, school systems, and school-based health centers to disseminate CBITS and Bounce Back across Connecticut.
+Training and groups began being offered in 2015.
+Outcomes reported include:

-For more information about CBITS, contact Jason Lang or Heather Sapere.
+For more information about CBITS, contact Diana Perry.